ngrx/platform/projects/ngrx.io/content/guide/component/index.md

 ## Usage

 Both the `*ngrxLet` directive, and `ngrxPush` pipe are provided through the `ReactiveComponentModule`.
-The use them, add the `ReactiveComponentModule` to the `imports` of your NgModule.
+To use them, add the `ReactiveComponentModule` to the `imports` of your NgModule.

 ```typescript
 import { NgModule } from '@angular/core';